A Little Background Info...

 Nowadays, I am at a new place in my life.
 I have raised my child, and I want to go back to helping people.
 And that is where you come in!

-How I develop and design websites
+How I develop and design small business websites.

 When my clients first approach me, they are usually worried about their website looking out of date, or they are totally overwhelmed with technology and have no desire to maintain their website themselves.
 They want (and need) help, but they aren’t running a huge corporation.
 They own a small business, and they never dreamed of hiring a web developer to do their website.